-- 1.6 Where did you find out about this grant?
-How you first heard about the Community Ideas Grants - 1.7 What type of organisation are you You will be asked to provide evidence about the legal status of your organisation.
-Eligible organisations are: - a) A constituted or unconstituted community group - b) A Community Interest Company (CIC), social enterprise, or non-for-profit organisation - c) A charity or other 3rd Sector organisation have this formal document, then it is likely you are an 'informal group' as opposed to a 'constituted group'.
+1.7 What type of organisation are you You will be asked to provide evidence about the legal status of your organisation.
+Eligible organisations are:

+- a) A constituted or unconstituted community group - b) A Community Interest Company (CIC), social enterprise, or non-for-profit organisation - c) A charity or other Third Sector organisation

 A constituted group is a group set up like an organisation with a management committee, its own bank account, and a formal document which sets out the group's code of conduct called a 'constitution'.
-If your group does not
+If your group does not have this formal document, then it is likely you are an 'informal group' as opposed to a 'constituted group'.